MICAS presents Reggie Burrows Hodges’ first solo exhibition in Europe

 Reggie Burrows Hodges

-Among the exhibition’s key works is a monumental painting created at the exact scale of Caravaggio’s The Beheading of Saint John the Baptist, which was painted in Malta during Caravaggio’s exile and remains the artist’s largest and only signed work.
+Among the exhibition’s key works is a monumental painting created as an ode both formally and in scale to Caravaggio’s The Beheading of Saint John the Baptist, which was painted in Malta during Caravaggio’s exile and remains the artist’s largest and only signed work.
 Hodges responds to this historical precedent with a site-specific reinterpretation, filtered through his own visual language and contemporary concerns.
-Elsewhere in the exhibition, Hodges returns to his long-running ‘Labour’ series, presenting landscapes that honour the generative rituals of cultivation and harvest while also acknowledging the systems of exploitation that have historically underpinned agricultural production.
-In Malta, these works resonate with the island’s long relationship to land, sustenance and survival.

-Edith Devaney, Artistic Director of MICAS and curator of the exhibition, commented: “It has been extraordinary to observe how Reggie immediately immersed himself in every aspect of Malta, allowing himself to become deeply receptive to the country and its people, and the extent to which he was able to translate these observations into a powerful and emotional body of work.
+Edith Devaney, Artistic Director of MICAS and curator of the exhibition, commented: “It has been extraordinary to observe how Reggie immediately immersed himself in every aspect of Malta, allowing himself to become deeply receptive to the country and its people, and the extent to which he was able to translate these observations into a powerful and emotional body of work.”

 Mela forms part of MICAS’ wider programme exploring cross-cultural exchange between artists and Malta, examining how the island’s distinctive history and social fabric can act as a catalyst for new artistic production.
 Following growing international recognition of Hodges’ work, the exhibition further affirms his position as one of the most significant painters of his generation.
+It will be accompanied by a fully illustrated publication featuring a new essay by Edith Devaney.

 About Reggie Burrows Hodges